gkgaurav31/terminal-app-mcp-poc/README.md

 - Replace `/path/to/your/project` with the absolute path to your project directory.
 - This configuration will launch the server using `uv` and connect via stdio transport (default).
+- **Claude (Anthropic) users:** You can add this configuration to your Claude MCP settings to enable tool use with your local server.
 - For HTTP transport, start the server manually with `python server.py` (or `uv run server.py`) and connect to the appropriate URL in the Inspector.